 - Keep it simple!!!

-- Based on dRehmFlight
+- Inspired by dRehmFlight

 - Coded primarily for readability, then for speed and code size.